-To date, we have not commercialized any products and we have not generated any revenue.
-We do not expect to generate revenue until 2010 and only if we receive FDA approval of our Maestro System.
+To date, we have not generated any revenue.
+We do not expect to generate revenue until at least the second quarter of 2010 and only if we receive FDA approval of our Maestro System.
 Any revenue from initial sales of a new product is difficult to predict and in any event will only modestly reduce our continued and increasing losses resulting from our research and development and other activities.